prosyslab-classroom/is661-advanced-software-security/README.md

 ## Course Description
 The goal of this course is to develop scientific communication skills.
-Students will learn how to write a scientific paper, give a technical talk, and review a research paper.
+Students will learn how to write a research paper, give a technical talk, and review a research paper.
 Students will propose and complete a research project during the semester.

-In particular, the course consists of two parts:
-- Paper review: each student is assigned several research papers to review.
-Students will learn how to critically read and understand a paper.
-- Project: each student will propose and complete a research project during the semester.
-Students will learn how to find a research problem, propose a solution, and evaluate the solution.

 ## Grading
 - Paper review: 40%